-Counting of votes begins to elect the 15th president of India
+Counting of votes underway to elect the 15th president of India

 Ram Nath Kovind’s tenure will end on July 24 and the next president will take oath on July 25.